 Banksy claims Bayswater artwork that shows two figures lying down

-People could be seen taking pictures at the black and white graffiti piece in Queen’s Mews, Bayswater.
+People could be seen taking pictures with the black and white graffiti piece in Queen’s Mews, Bayswater.

 Banksy has confirmed he is the artist behind an artwork of two figures that has appeared on the side of a building in Bayswater, London.

-A similar one appeared beneath the Centre Point building near Tottenham Court Road in central London on Monday, but the graffiti artist did not make mention of whether this was his.
+The Press Association understands an identical art piece that appeared beneath the Centre Point building near Tottenham Court Road in central London may be from the artist too, though his representatives have not confirmed this.

 The work shows a child in a beanie hat and wellingtons lying on the floor next to another person in a bobble hat who points up to the building and sky above.